 It cannot be stressed enough that there is a clear advantage to simple, non-technical procedures; this has become increasingly apparent and acted upon even in the crustiest English legal circles.
-‘Technicalities’, or procedural legal qualifications, may be required but ought always be used sparingly and where they serve to enhance and increase the quality of justice, avoiding as much as possible the unnecessary accretion of obstacles to access to the court and to a timely resolution of the claim.
+‘Technicalities’, or procedural legal qualifications, may be required but ought always to be used sparingly and only where they serve to enhance and increase the quality of justice, avoiding as much as possible the unnecessary accretion of obstacles to access to the court and to a timely resolution of the claim.
 Small claims and other procedures traditionally left to the County Court have always had, ever since the creation of that court in the middle of the 19th century, at the very least the expectation that they would be user-friendly.
-To be ‘user-friendly’ at Common Law means also to be addressed and understandable by the layperson, as one of the main procedural characteristics of the Common Law is the ‘right to self-represent’.
+To be ‘user-friendly’ at Common Law means also to be addressed to and understandable by the layperson, as one of the main procedural characteristics of the Common Law is the ‘right to self-represent’.
 The UK Government’s official website shows a commendable commitment to explaining to self-represented litigants (LIPs) most of the basic steps of a claim and their procedural requirements.
 Additionally, it has been a goal of the Woolf Reforms and a foreseen consequence of the Jackson Reforms, or rather, of the concurrent legal funding reforms implemented by successive governments, that, in order to reduce the costs of litigation, more ought to be done to encourage and enable self-representation, including to provide as much information as to how to proceed, in clearly layperson’s terms.

 Therefore the simple, non-technical approach to the on-the-ground implementation of the European Regulations may appear to fall squarely within the norm, both because of their subject-matter, especially the Small Claims Regulation, and because of the general modern tendency to reduce the impact of ‘proceduralese’.
 If such were the case, one would expect to see quite a robust take-up of these procedures, adjusting for their newness.
 However, such has not been the case, as figures collected for the years 2009-2012 show, especially in comparison with the slightly more established procedure of the European Enforcement Order.
 The numbers of applications both to obtain and to enforce EOPs and ESCPs in England and Wales do appear to be relatively ‘healthy’, with a crescendo since 2009 of applications for EOPs and a dip across all categories in the year of the global financial crisis: